-The mission of the Health & Aging Services Leadership Department is to prepare students for pursuing a wide range of rewarding career opportunities as leaders in the delivery of health services and senior living, or for continuing their formal education in graduate programs in business, communications, informatics, health sciences or public health.
+Bellarmine's Health & Aging Services Leadership programs \prepare students for pursuing a wide range of rewarding career opportunities as leaders in the delivery of health services and senior living, or for continuing their formal education in graduate programs in business, communications, informatics, health sciences or public health.

 One of the most prominent demographic shifts anticipated across the United States – and throughout the industrialized world – over the next 25 years is an unprecedented growth in the number of older adults, both in pure number and percentage of the population.
 Organizations providing long-term care, senior living services, and aging care and services that address this demographic shift are expected to grow exponentially, as are companies that supply goods and services to those providers and public service agencies that regulate them.
 The professions within aging care, senior living services, and public health require well-prepared leaders who can effectively plan, organize, and direct them to achieve their strategic goals and advance their respective missions.

 - Administrative Support: Finance, Human Resources, Marketing & Public Relations, Environmental & Risk Management, Health Informatics

 - Public Sector: Regulatory Agencies and Public Policy

 - Sales: Vendors of Goods and Services to Providers

 - Career Development Center